And How To Spot One Before You Hire Them

 The unfortunate truth is that you are responsible for ensuring that nothing illegal happens on your property.
 And since acting as a contractor when unlicensed isn’t legal, anything that occurs during your home remodel is your responsibility – including injuries.

-A worker injured on your property has only one place to turn to cover their expenses.
-They can’t file for unemployment, disability, or workman’s comp because they were injured during an illegal act, which leaves them only you and your home insurance.
+A worker injured on your property has only one place to turn to cover expenses.
+He or she can’t file for unemployment, disability or workman’s comp because the injury occurred during an illegal act, which leaves the responsibility on you and your home insurance.

-Except, your home insurance won’t cover the expense since it is connected to an illegal act.
+Except, your home insurance won’t cover the expense since the injury is connected to an illegal act.
 So, when you hire an unlicensed contractor, you’re taking on more risk than you might think.